sfc-gh-boconnor/government_hackathon/README.md

     ![alt text](assets/image-32.png)

+- Fill in the fields provided with your details and press Continue.

-- When you get to the cloud options, select **Enterprise**, **AWS** and **London**.
-Using the same region and cloud will make the sharing sections of the data quicker.
+- When you get to the cloud options, select **Enterprise**, **AWS** and **Europe (London)**.
+- Check the box to agree to the Self Service On Demand Terms.
+- Press **Get Started**

     ![alt text](assets/image-33.png)

-- Select Enterprise, AWS and London
+- Either Skip or answer the multiple choice questions.
-- Wait for an email and then use the link to log in.
+- Wait for an email called **Activate your Snowflake account**
+- Within the email click the button **CLICK TO ACTIVATE**
+- Create a Username and Password then press **Get Started**.
+- When you see the Welcome to Snowflake!
+How do you want to start? click **Skip fo now**

 ## Log into Snowflake